SafferStha/Temperature-Converter/README.md

 ## Notes

 - Ensure to enter a valid choice (either `1` or `2`) when prompted for the conversion type.
+If an invalid choice is entered, the program will display an error message and prompt you to enter a valid choice again.
 - The program currently supports only temperature conversions (Fahrenheit ↔ Celsius).
+- The program does not handle invalid temperature inputs (e.g., non-numeric values).
+It assumes that the user will enter valid numeric temperatures.
+- Future enhancements may include support for Kelvin conversions or other temperature scales.

 ---

-This README outlines the purpose, usage instructions, and expected results for your temperature converter program.